blake-travers/MapPopulation/README.md

 When a polygon partially overlaps a pixel at maximum resolution (almost always happens), the population is assumed to be uniformly distributed, and the population based on the proportion of polygon inside that pixel is used.
 While a better estimate than just discounting the pixel entirely, it introduces significant uncertainty into the estimate.

 Currently, there is no method of importing / exporting shapes.
 This is something to consider for future releases.

+Upon waking up, the Lambda function takes around 1-2 seconds to warm up the required packages.
+While measures have been taken to try and minimise the impact this has on calculating population, they aren't universal and you may notice some calculations take an extra second or two if the function is cold.

 ## Acknowledgements